 - Step 2: Draw two parallel cross lines across the cheque.

 - Step 3: Write “CANCELLED” between those two lines in capital letters.

-Make sure the parallel lines you draw over the cheque leaf does not cover any important details such as the account number, the name of the account holder, IFSC code, MIRC code, name and branch address of the bank in which the account exists, etc.
+Make sure the parallel lines you draw over the cheque leaf do not cover any important details such as the account number, the name of the account holder, IFSC code, MIRC code, name, and branch address of the bank in which the account exists, etc.

 In case, if you already have made a mistake while writing a cheque you can still cancel it by following from Step 2.
 Even though no one can withdraw money from crossed cheque but still there are fraudsters who can misuse the cheque.
 This is why is it important when you give someone a cancelled cheque don’t put a sign on it.